List of Services

 Rev. Richard K. "Woody" McCallister, appointed Pastor for parish family 39

-Rev. Navykumar Thomas, appointed Parochial Vicar for parish family 39
+Rev. Navykumar "Navy" Thomas, appointed Parochial Vicar for parish family 39

 Please read Archbishop Etienne's letter dated April 8, 2024